edmundo9898/Desafio-CloneNetflix/README.md

 # Desafio-CloneNetflix
-Project done in dio's push React Web Developer bootcamp (Digital Innovation one), The main project was to recreate a netflix interface.
+Project done in dio push React Web Developer bootcamp (Digital Innovation one), The main project was to recreate a netflix interface.

 ## One PieceFlix
 Desktop